Northbrook 4th of july Overview

 $1,000

-Quarter Page Ad in Northbrook Park District Autumn Guide (mailed to 16,000+ homes)
+Half Page Ad in Northbrook Park District Winter/Spring Guide (mailed to 16,000+ homes)

-Name/Logo on Lobby Screens at Techny Prairie Activity Center and Heritage Oaks Golf Club
+Name/Logo in Dedicated Slide on Lobby Screens at Techny Prairie Activity Center and Heritage Oaks Golf Club

 Name/Organization Listed in Event Media Release